Josiah L. Kopp

 Also, the pine tree reminds me of wisdom.
 It is reliable.
 Though the other trees may die for the winter, a pine tree remains evergreen and thrives through blazing summers and arctic winters.

 Lastly, the pine tree reminds me of God in my life.
-As I said it reminds me of being steadfast, reliable and never wavering, neither is God's love for me.
+As I stated earlier, it reminds me of being steadfast, reliable and never wavering, so is God's love for me.
 His strength, power, and purpose for my life will never die.